 Some dishonest providers may use gullible users to build a botnet network.
 Such an outcome is not just speculations, it is something that has already happened before.
 The infamous Hola VPN employed user devices to DDoS attack the infrastructure of online-operating businesses.

 The threat posed by peer-to-peer VPN is that exit nodes are users’ actual IP address.
 Imagine that someone is using your bandwidth and IP address to commit online crime.
 It is you whom law enforcement agencies are going to persecute.
 Even if you can prove your innocence, you would have to come through a lot of stress and headache you didn’t deserve.
 Is it worth it?

-Fortunately, there are providers able to stay away from major VPN security risks.
-Go ahead and check out these most secure VPN services that actually put their users first.
-Thanks to years in business, meticulous reputation, and transparent privacy, your security is in good hands.
+Go ahead and check out these most secure VPNs that actually put their users security first.
+Thanks to years in business, excellent reputation, and transparent privacy, your security is in good hands.